Derby Libraries FAQs

 - Standard Loans

-These are for our main collection of books and include new titles, bestsellers, new authors and popular fiction, such as Mills and Boons, classics, sci-fi and fantasy.
+These are for our main collection of books and include new titles, bestsellers, new authors and popular fiction, such as crime, classics, sci-fi and fantasy.
 We also have non-fiction books on a wide range of subjects including cookery, health, travel, sport and biography.
-You can borrow them for up to four weeks.
-After that, you can normally renew them for another four weeks.
+You can borrow them for up to three weeks.
+After that, you can normally renew them for another three weeks.
 If you don't return them on time we may charge you a late fee.

 - No Late Fee